kg912/Lucid-News-App/readme.txt

-This is the official bitbucket repository for Lucid News Reader Application for Android 4.4 or later.
-Project depends on an Amazon Web Services EC2 server for its data.
-Development has begun.
-This file will be updated soon.
+##Lucid
+This is the github repository for Lucid news reader app for android.